S.Africa seizes Air Tanzania plane over unpaid farm claim - Journal du Cameroun

 Tanzania’s transport ministry said in a statement that “the plane was prevented from taking off by a decision of the High Court of Gauteng, Johannesburg”.

-The seized Airbus jet is valued at around $90 million, according to Wakefield.
+The seized Airbus is valued at around $90 million, according to Wakefield.

+On its website on Saturday, Air Tanzania listed only five “available” planes, namely one Airbus 220-300, one Boeing 787-8 Dreamliner and three Bombardier Dash 8-Q400.

+In 2017, a Bombardier Q400, bought by the government for use by Air Tanzania, was seized by Canadian authorities over an unpaid debt of $38 million owed to a Canadian engineering company since 2010.